 POLICY DIRECTOR, PUBLIC PARTICIPATION PROJECT

 Evan Mascagni is the Policy Director of the Public Participation Project.
-Prior to moving to New York City, he was an attorney with the California Anti-SLAPP Project, a public interest law firm and policy organization dedicated to fighting SLAPPs in California.
+Evan is a former attorney turned documentary filmmaker and First Amendment rights advocate.
+Prior to moving to New York City and starting a film production company, Player Piano, he was an attorney with the California Anti-SLAPP Project, a public interest law firm and policy organization dedicated to fighting SLAPPs in California.

 He graduated, summa cum laude, from the University of the District of Columbia, David A. Clarke School of Law, where he was Editor-in-Chief of the UDC Law Review.